profoundideation/Online-Course-Tracker/README.md

 - ng serve

 ### Notes:
-Dont' use Yarn, as it tends to mess-up the build.
+Don't use Yarn, as it tends to mess-up the build.